msamgan/laravel-env-keys-checker/README.md

 composer require msamgan/laravel-env-keys-checker
 ```

-You can publish the config file with:
+You can publish the config file with (recommended):

 ```bash
 php artisan vendor:publish --tag="env-keys-checker-config"